How to Juice a Pomegranate

 1. Break open the pomegranate

-With a sharp knife, cut the fruit vertically in half.
+Using a sharp knife, cut the fruit vertically in half.
 Using your hands, gently break the halves into smaller sections.

-Tip: The vivid-red juice can stain, so clean the work surface immediately with warm soapy water.
+Tip: The vivid-red juice can stain, so clean the work surface immediately with warm, soapy water.
 Also, consider wearing an apron or work shirt since the seeds can be messy.

 3. Drain and use the seeds

 Tip: You can store the seeds in a covered container in the refrigerator for several days or freeze them in a sealed freezer container for up to 1 year.